 Check for the duration of sunlight received by your garden plot.
 Sunlight is important for the growth of plants.
 Different varieties of plants require different amounts of sunlight for proper growth.
 It is important to make a note of all this before you plan your garden.

 You cannot start gardening at any time.
 You will first need to prepare the soil for gardening.
-Best is to begin preparing your land by plowing in fall.
+The best is to begin preparing your land by ploughing in the Autumn (fall).
 Then leaving it during winter will let the frost break the clods for a good soil base.
 Raking and removing stones and sod clumps will ready your garden soil for planting in spring.

 Planting in late winter can be an enjoyable gardening experience as you can teach your children about gardening and the growth of plants.
 Seed packets are available in stores with detailed instructions on planting.
 If you decide to get saplings from a nursery make sure your visit is according to the ideal time of planting the crop/plants you plan to grow.
 Always choose small fresh and green saplings that have started to 'bud'.